gordonkoerner1/sparse_solver_builds/docker/mumps_580/README.md

 docker build -t mumps_build .

-# NOTE: If you intend to use MUMPS in Matlab, you will need to get creative here and provide your own
-# licensed Matlab, or a trial (I used a trial license for R2025a to test this) to compile and test the mexafiles.
+# NOTE: If you intend to use MUMPS in Matlab, you will need to get creative here and provide your own licensed Matlab, or a trial (I used a trial license for R2025a) to compile and test the mexafiles.